w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 The length fee is a per-byte fee multiplier for the size of the transaction in bytes.

 There is also a targeted fee adjustment that serves as a multiplier which can tune the final fee based on network congestion.
-This can constitute an adjusted weight fee which is the calculated as the targeted fee adjustment \* weight fee.
+This can constitute an adjusted weight fee which is calculated as the targeted fee adjustment \* weight fee.

 Together, these fees constitute the inclusion fee.
 The inclusion fee is the